ComPtr: Towards Diverse Bi-source Dense Prediction Tasks via A Simple yet General Complementary Transformer: Experiments

 \subsubsection{Effectiveness of Proposed Components}

-To verify the effectiveness of the proposed components, we remove all complementarity operations, CEBs and DABs, respectively, and evaluate these variants on the three datasets from different tasks, RGB-T CC, RSCD, and RGB-D SOD.
+To verify the effectiveness of the proposed components, we remove all complementarity blocks, CEBs and DABs, respectively, and evaluate these variants on the three datasets from different tasks, RGB-T CC, RSCD, and RGB-D SOD.
 The results in Tab.~\ref{tab:ablation} demonstrate that these components provide a positive gain for the performance of the final model.
-Besides, there is an interesting observation that removing the difference component causes significant performance degradation.
+Besides, there is an interesting observation that removing the difference component causes significant performance degradation (-2.70\%).
 This highlights the importance of difference information for bi-source tasks.
 At the same time, the consistency component also reflects the positive effect.
+In addition, if an attempt is made to remove the complementarity operations in ComPtr and only apply a pure cross-source transformer architecture, the model performance will degrade significantly (-2.06\%), as shown in ``w/o CompOps'' of Tab.~\ref{tab:ablation}. {When we swap the positions of CEB and DAB, our experiments reveal significant performance degradation, particularly on the difference-sensitive RSCD task (LEVIR-CD dataset), as shown in ``Swap Both'' of Tab.~\ref{tab:ablation}.
+This suggests that consistency enhancement in encoder representations improves common object representations, while difference awareness facilitates decoder feature refinement.
+Swapping these operations introduces functional misalignment with the inherent roles of encoder-decoder architectures in dense prediction tasks.} We also analyze the hierarchical structure in complementary operations.
+To avoid over-engineering, we use similar structures in both complementarity operations.
+As seen from the results in Tab.~\ref{tab:ablation}, the default setting ``LAA'' has better performance.

+{Each task presents diverse modeling challenges as shown in Fig.~\ref{fig:special_cases}, including the foreground-background imbalance in RSCD, the crowd occlusion in RGB-T CC, the modality interference in RGB-D/T SOD, and the ineffective depth reference in RGB-D SS.
+To investigate our method's advantages to address these challenges, we conduct targeted experiments by sampling 300 representative test samples for each task and the results are summarized in Tab.~\ref{tab:ablation_challenges}.
+In the table, the proposed modules consistently demonstrate positive performance gains in these tasks by effectively addressing specific challenges.
+These advantages can be attributed to the proposed algorithm's ability to model global contextual information effectively, as well as its strong adaptability with decoupled complementarity representation learning.}